azap2124/covid_analysis/README.md

 SELECT location, date, total_cases, total_deaths,
 	ROUND(total_deaths/total_cases,4)*100 AS death_percentage
 FROM covid. dbo.covid_deaths
-WHERE location='Puerto Rico' AND continent IS NOT NULL ORDER BY 1,2
+WHERE location = 'Puerto Rico' AND continent IS NOT NULL ORDER BY 1,2;

 SELECT location, date, total_cases, total_deaths,
 	ROUND(total_deaths/total_cases,4)*100 AS death_percentage
 FROM covid. dbo.covid_deaths
-WHERE location='United States' AND continent IS NOT NULL ORDER BY 1,2
+WHERE location = 'United States' AND continent IS NOT NULL ORDER BY 1,2;
 ```
 As of March 19th 2020, the death rate in Puerto Rico had reached 4% compared to total cases, indicating a significant and concerning impact of the pandemic on the island.
-The United States had a lot more deaths (149) but in comparison to total cases, this number was just over 1%.

 <img width="474" alt="initial deaths in pr " src="https://user-images.githubusercontent.com/126125206/232587639-95ffb3b3-4cc4-4562-9775-2a577869c4f8.png">
 <img width="474" alt="initial deaths in us " src="https://user-images.githubusercontent.com/126125206/232593180-4e6730bd-9dfa-48db-9222-7abb90b943f5.png">